An in-depth look at what causes Bluetooth interference, and the proactive steps that you can take to avoid it.

 Based on the name itself, this problem happens when something (tangible or not) ‘interferes’ with the Bluetooth connection.
 Common signs of Bluetooth interference include:

 - Hearing a static sound: When other devices in your proximity are using the 2.4GHz frequency, you may occasionally hear static or buzzing sounds.
-This happens because of the activity happening on the same frequency, which overlaps with the connection between your devices.
+Worse, aside from this being annoying, constant static sounds can add unnecessary noise that affects your hearing.
+Static sounds happen because of the activity happening on the same frequency, which overlaps with the connection between your devices.

 - Sound delays: Unlike wired headphones, your audio needs to be compressed and travel through frequencies from your audio source to your headphone speakers when using Bluetooth headphones.
 And just like when you’re traveling from one place to another, interruptions cause delays on your estimated arrival time.
 In the case of Bluetooth headphones, it can result in audio that sounds like it’s a step behind everything else.